JamesHusband/Diabeetus/README.md

 <br />

-# "Mum and Dad" AI-Driven Application for Diabetic Regimen Management
+# "Mum & Dad Friendly" AI-Driven Application for Diabetes Management

 ### Overview
 The "Mum and Dad" app is designed to support caregivers in managing a loved one’s diabetes regimen, specifically focusing on stabilizing blood glucose levels.
 The app leverages AI to analyze and adjust various factors affecting blood glucose in a structured, controlled manner.
 The ultimate goal is to provide caregivers with peace of mind and data-backed insights to maintain consistent blood sugar levels, particularly in the afternoon and overnight.